5807 Crenshaw Boulevard,

 The Mesa Theatre was a classic neighborhood house in the Crenshaw area of Los Angeles.

-Opened in 1926 with the MGM film “Mike”, it seated 1442 patrons.
+Opened in 1926 with the MGM film “Mike”, it seated 1,442 patrons.
 The theater’s proscenium opening was 41'10 wide and 23'10 high.
-The stage was 29' deep by 72'9 side to side and 52' to gridiron.
-The counterbalance was 31 lines and the Mesa had three Modern and Cooper boarder lights, plus a set of three circuit footlights.
+The stage was 29' deep by 72'9 side to side and 52' to grid-iron.
+The counterbalance was 31 lines and the Mesa Theatre had three Modern and Cooper boarder lights, plus a set of three circuit footlights.

-Equipped with a Robert-Morton 2/12 organ, the Mesa was originally operated by Fox West Coast Theatres and was remodeled during the early 1950s for CinemaScope and stereo sound.
-During the renovation, the theater’s organ cables were cut and the organ grilles were covered over with draperies.
+Equipped with a Robert-Morton 2/12 organ, the Mesa Theatre was originally operated by Fox West Coast Theatres and was remodeled during the early-1950’s for CinemaScope and stereo sound.
+During the renovation, the theatre’s organ cables were cut and the organ grilles were covered over with draperies.

 Sadly, this beloved neighborhood house was closed in September 1963.
-A fire damaged the theater in 1964 and it was razed the next year.
+A fire damaged the theatre in 1964 and it was razed the next year.

 Just login to your account and subscribe to this theater